mautic/mautic/UPGRADE-8.0.md

 ## Removed code

+### Social media integrations

+`MauticSocialBundle` and the bundled `mautic/plugin-social` package have been removed.
+This removes the Facebook, Twitter/X, Instagram and Foursquare integrations, Social Monitoring, tweets, the `twitter.tweet` campaign action and the `plugin.loginSocial` form field.
+CRM integrations in `MauticCrmBundle` are unaffected, as are contact social-profile fields and social links in emails.

+Before upgrading:

+- Remove Twitter actions from campaigns and review/reconnect the subsequent campaign steps.
+A retained `twitter.tweet` action is no longer registered and can interrupt execution of the rest of that campaign.
+- Remove Social Login fields from forms, then save the forms to regenerate their HTML.
+Update any externally embedded static form HTML.
+A retained `plugin.loginSocial` field cannot be rendered after the bundle is removed.
+- Remove scheduled `mautic:social:monitoring`, `social:monitor:twitter:hashtags` and `social:monitor:twitter:mentions` commands.
+Remove custom code that depends on this bundle's classes, services, routes or Twig templates.
+- For Composer-managed installations, remove any explicit `mautic/plugin-social` requirement from the project's `composer.json` as part of the upgrade.

+After upgrading, clear the application cache and run `bin/console mautic:plugins:reload` to mark the removed plugin as missing.
+Existing integration settings and social tables are retained; this removal does not delete historical data or automatically rewrite campaigns and forms.

+### Other removed code

 - Deprecated method `addLead()` removed from `Mautic\CoreBundle\Doctrine\Mapping\ClassMetadataBuilder`.
 The 28 entities that used it now map their `lead` association with native `#[ORM\ManyToOne]` / `#[ORM\JoinColumn]` attributes (column `lead_id`, unchanged).
 Any custom entity calling `$builder->addLead(...)` in `loadMetadata()` must declare the mapping with Doctrine attributes instead.
 - Deprecated entity `Mautic\CoreBundle\Entity\Cache` removed with no replacement.
 It mapped the `cache_items` table but was never read or written anywhere in the codebase.
 - Deprecated methods `getResult()` and `setResult()` removed from `Mautic\CampaignBundle\Event\ConditionEvent` and `Mautic\CampaignBundle\Event\DecisionEvent`.
 Campaign condition/decision listeners must type their event argument as `ConditionEvent` / `DecisionEvent` (not the deprecated parent `CampaignExecutionEvent`) and use the real API: conditions call `pass()` / `fail()` (read back with `wasConditionSatisfied()`), decisions call `setAsApplicable()` (read back with `wasDecisionApplicable()`).
 The broken `setChannel()` overrides on both events were also removed; they now inherit the working `CampaignExecutionEvent::setChannel()`.
 The executioners already read the applicability via `wasConditionSatisfied()` / `wasDecisionApplicable()`, so behaviour is unchanged.